 Asymptomatic spreading and a potential reopening of the island now and in July could have devastating effects by increasing the speed and spread of the virus.
 We’ve seen that in Japan, several clusters of cases were linked to young, asymptomatic spreaders of the virus.
 Similarly, the number of new cases in Florida has skyrocketed recently as the state has reopened, and this is driven primarily by the state’s youth (in fact, young Floridians have the virus at nearly twice the rate of Floridians overall) .

 All 50 U.S. states have begun to reopen in some capacity.
 We define a state as “reopening” if its stay-at-home order has been lifted, once at least one major sector of its economy has reopened for business, or once multiple smaller sectors of its economy have resumed business activities.

 On a nation-wide scale, businesses are reopening, albeit with restrictions (such as mask requirements and social distancing enforcement).
 Outside the realm of business, however, people are interacting with each other at a larger scale, particularly in social and recreational contexts.

 After Arizona lifted its stay-at-home order on May 15, groups flocked to bar districts in Phoenix for Memorial Day festivities.
-As of June 12, 2020, Arizona reported a 198% increase in cases over the prior two weeks .
+About a month later, on June 12, 2020, Arizona reported a 198% increase in cases over the prior two weeks .

 It is evident that people are itching to resume normal activities — understandably, after so many months of relative isolation and social distancing.
 However, the increase in openings makes the necessity for curbing the spread of the virus and educating the public (and, in particular, the youth) ever more pressing and urgent.